 This workshop will solicit contributions in two tracks: (i) the Paper Track and (ii) the Poster-only Track.

 Paper Track: This track consists of contributed papers that constitute novel, original research in construction robotics or closely related fields.
 Contributed papers cannot take the form of an existing paper that is published or under review.
 Contributed papers should be in the form of extended abstracts (about 3-4 pages in ICRA paper format, including references).
 Authors are encouraged to also submit an optional 2-3 minute video presentation of their paper if their work involves visualization, robot operation etc. The accepted contributed papers will be made publicly available on the workshop website.
-In addition, authors of accepted papers will be invited to publish their papers with The International Association for Automation and Robotics in Construction (IAARC), though this is optional for authors who wish to publish at other venues.
-In this case, these papers will receive DOI numbers and be made permanently available through the IAARC website.

 Poster-only Track: This track consists of posters that can be either based on a prior publication or novel work.
 Authors with an original paper may submit it to both tracks (paper and poster).
 Accepted posters will be presented during the poster session on the day of the workshop in the hallway outside the conference room.
 Authors are expected to print out and bring their own posters to the workshop, though poster boards will be provided.
 Poster boards are A0 format (841 mm x 1189 mm) in portrait orientation.
 There is no specific template for the posters.
 You should choose the format that best represents your research work.